The American Institute of Health Care Professionals, Inc. Offers Comprehensive Fellowship Programs for It’s Qualified

 Certified members who receive a Fellowship may use their original initials from their practice specialty certification along with their new Fellowship Status initials.

 - Fellows in the AIHCP will receive their Certificate of Fellowship and Verification Documents by postal mail.

 - Once you are a Fellow in the AIHCP, Inc. your Fellowship will be paired with your Specialty Practice Certification.

-- The cost of Fellowship application and processing is a one-time fee of $200.00.
+- The cost of Fellowship application and processing is a one-time fee of $200.00, plus shipping and handling.
 Recertification of your Fellowship status is then included with Recertification of your original Certification in your Specialty Practice with the AIHCP, Inc., at the regular Recertification fee.
 As long as you continue to keep your Certification status active, your Fellowship in the AIHCP will remain active as well.

 - The number of CE contact hours to renew your Fellowship status will remain the same for renewing your current practice specialty certification, along with the required clinical practice requirements.